acheronfail/rttw/README.md

 the server's address is updated in the file `server/config.json` so the client and server both know where to look for the MongoDB database.

+Once you've setup MongoDB, you'll want to fill it with the puzzles - simply run `node scripts/add-puzzles.js` which will automatically add the puzzles in the repository to your MongoDB instance.

 To start the project, make sure the MongoDB is running, then simply run `yarn start`, which will run both the server and client.